cloudfoundry/summit-hands-on-labs/eu-2020/CF-for-K8s/README.md

 Notice how your source code is transformed into an actual running app.
 At a high level, the steps worth noting are,

-1. push app source code from directory to the blobstore
+1. push app source code from directory to the app registry
 1. run through detection to identify the app language
 1. pull the necessary base images for the given language (in this case `Node Engine Buildpack`)
 1. build an **OCI compliant** app image with the above base image